September 27, 2022

 NAKIVO Backup & Replication provides a powerful platform for recovering files from VM and physical machine backups quickly and easily and offers you the following benefits:

-- Allows you to pull files directly from deduplicated and compressed Windows and Linux backups;
+- Allows you to pull files directly from Windows server and Linux server backups

-- Needs no special file recovery or guest operating system agent to perform recovery of files from a particular backup;
+- Needs no special file recovery or guest operating system agent to perform recovery of files from VM backups

-- Enables you to download or email the recovered files
+- Allows you to download or email the recovered files

 How to Recover Files from a VM Backup